 Established by General Assembly resolution 50/119, UNFSSC is a voluntary trust fund that facilitates and supports South-South cooperation toward achievement of all internationally agreed development goals, including the 2030 Agenda for Sustainable Development.

-Since its establishment, UNFSSC has aimed to promote, support and implement South-South cooperation by facilitating voluntary contributions and the strategic allocation of resources based on priorities identified by developing countries.
+Since its establishment in 1995, UNFSSC has promoted, supported and implemented South-South cooperation by facilitating voluntary contributions and the strategic allocation of resources based on priorities identified by developing countries.
 The Fund is a legal, operational and governance framework for engaging partners, pooling resources and jointly implementing South-South cooperation.